aws-observability/aws-otel-java-instrumentation/tools/cp-utility/README.md

 # Introduction

-This is a copy utility that is supposed to be used in a container image used by the OpenTelemetry Operator.
-This copy utility will copy the ADOT Java agent jar from the init container to the final destination volume.
+This copy utility is intended to be used as a base image for OpenTelemetry Operator autoinstrumentation images.
+The copy utility will allow the ADOT Java agent jar to be copied from the init container to the final destination volume.

 ## Development